JanaElnagar/Turing-Machine/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Acknowledgements

-This project was developed as part of the Switching Theory and Models of Computation course.
-Special thanks to the course instructors and peers for their support and guidance.

 ---

 Feel free to explore and contribute to the project.
 For any issues or suggestions, please open an issue or submit a pull request.